bachelor-group-66-systemf/churf/README.md

 Using the tool [make](https://www.gnu.org/software/make/) the entire thing can be built by running `make` or using [just](https://github.com/casey/just), `just build`

+# Dependencies
+If you have Nix installed, simply run `nix-shell --pure shell.nix` to get into an environment with the right versions of packages.
+Then run `make` and the compiler should build.

 # Compiling a program

 Using the Hindley-Milner type checker: `./language -t hm example.crf`